alaudet/hcsr04sensor/README.md

 HC-SR04 Ultrasonic Sensor on Raspberry Pi
 =========================================

-A simple module for calculating distance and depth measurements with and HCSR04 Ultrasonic Sound Sensor and a Raspberry Pi.
+A simple module for calculating distance and depth measurements with an HCSR04 Ultrasonic Sound Sensor and a Raspberry Pi.

 Install